mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 The limitatios of this use case are the implementations of 3.2.3 change visibility as the player view relies on the Dungeon Master's choice of the view.

 **Use Case Flow**
--User Intention:
+- User Intention:
--System Responsibilities:
+- System Responsibilities:
--User Interface:
+- User Interface:

 #### 3.2.3 Change visability
 JC